12 Longest Bridges In The World | 2023 Edition

 Country: China

-Beijing Grand Bridge is a long viaduct on the Beijing-Shanghai High-Speed Railway.
-The longest span of the bridge is 44 meters.
-There is a 108 meters long steel box arch section, which is currently one of the largest steel box arch bridge in China’s railway.
+The Beijing Grand Bridge is a lengthy viaduct situated on the Beijing-Shanghai High-Speed Railway.
+Notably, the longest span of the bridge measures 44 meters.
+Additionally, it features a 108-meter-long steel box arch section, making it one of the largest steel box arch bridges in China’s railway infrastructure.

 Country: Thailand

-The Bang Na Expressway is a 54-kilometer long six-lane elevated highway owned by the Express Authority of Thailand.
-It’s an overpass-style bridge made of several small spans, with each span containing beams that are hollow box-shaped girders.
+The Bang Na Expressway is a 54-kilometer-long, six-lane elevated highway owned by the Express Authority of Thailand.
+It’s an overpass-style bridge made of several small spans, each containing beams that are hollow box-shaped girders.

-The construction of the highway started in 1995 and lasted for 5 years.
-It took nearly 1,800,000 cubic meters of concrete to build the bridge.
-The overall project cost more than US$1 billion.
+The highway construction commenced in 1995 and continued for a span of 5 years.
+Almost 1,800,000 cubic meters of concrete were utilized to build the bridge.
+The entire project incurred a cost exceeding $1 billion.

 It was built to solve one of the main problems of Bangkok city: traffic congestion.
 Although traffic on the highway is chargeable, Bang Na has remained quite demanding for the drivers since opening.
 And since the stunning panorama opens onto the city from the main road, it has attracted numerous tourists in the last 2 decades.